coderboy-exe/info-challenge/README.md

 ## Overview

-A Simple API that tracks different Providers price quotes for different artifacts, built as a solutio to the infoStrategy asssessment
+A Simple REST API that tracks different Providers price quotes for different Artifacts, built as a solution to the infoStrategy asssessment

 ## Prerequisites